Difference Between Layer 2 Switch and Layer 3 Switch

 What is Layer 3 Switch?

-Layer 3 switch, unlike layer 2 switch do not use MAC address but uses IP address.
+Layer 3 switch, unlike the layer 2 switch, does not use a MAC address but an IP address.
 Therefore, they can perform both routing and switching.

-In times of connecting a device to other domains or subnets, it performs as a switch.
-When supporting routing protocols and inspecting the incoming data packets it functions as a router.
+Connecting a device to other domains or subnets performs as a switch.
+It functions as a router when supporting routing protocols and inspecting the incoming data packets.

-Since they provide network layer facilities and data link layer together this device is cost-efficient.
-Their basic utility is for implementing VLAN and also helps in the simplification of security management.
+Since they provide network layer facilities and data link layers together, this device is cost-efficient.
+Their basic utility is for implementing VLAN and also helps simplify security management.

-They are also referred to as multilayer switch as it functions in different layers of the data.
+They are also called multilayer switches as they function in different data layers.
 They are mostly used in the distribution layer and the core layer.

 Main Differences Between Layer 2 Switch and Layer 3 Switch

-1. Since layer 2 switch allows only en routes data from source to destination, it does not allow inter-network communication whereas the functions performed by layer 3 switch requires it to perform inter-network communication.
+1. Since the layer 2 switch allows only routing data from source to destination, it does not allow inter-network communication.
+In contrast, the functions performed by the layer 3 switch require it to perform inter-network communication.

 References